MrPrattASH/Game_Design_In_Construct_3/module_3_on_rails_shooter_and_integers/README.md

 ## 3. Destroy the ship on enough contacts with asteroids.
 1. On collision, subtract 1 from the ship's *instance variable* "health"
 2. Set the ship's animation to play "collision" from the beginning.

+# Extension Ideas
+- Add a health instance variable to the asteroids, and make the "bullet" object destroy them?
+*Hint*- Take a look at the "Target" code group, "For each bullet"
+- Make the asteroid create an object "Big explosion" explode on impact
+- Add a new text object to the HUD, and make it display the ship's health (you may need to use  ("Append" +  str(instance variable)) to turn the integer  variable into a string variable to be able to be displayed
+- Add a different kind of enemy to randomly spawn like the asteroid.